jroyals/log4j-properties-converter/README.md

 ## The less easy way
 You can also download the command-line interface version of the tool.
 This is useful if you don't trust the website version, or you have a lot of files to convert and you want to script it up.
+The binary dist is Java and expects that you have a JRE installed already.

-Get the binary distribution from the "Releases" page on Github, or this direct link will download it for you.  https://github.com/jroyals/log4j-properties-converter/releases/download/log4j-converter-1.1/log4j-properties-converter-cli-1.1-distribution.zip
+Get the binary (Windows/Linux) distribution from the "Releases" page on Github, or this direct link will download it for you.  https://github.com/jroyals/log4j-properties-converter/releases/download/log4j-converter-1.1/log4j-properties-converter-cli-1.1-distribution.zip

 In order to run log4j-converter command-line interface you need